-The Germantown to Burtonsville Breezeway is a trail that extends along an electrical transmission corridor between Germantown and Prince George's County.
-Major infrastructure projects include new crossings of these major roadways:
+The Germantown to Burtonsville Breezeway is a trail that extends along an electrical transmission corridor between a utility corridor in Germantown and Prince George's County.
+Major infrastructure projects include new crossings of these major transportation facilities:

 Appropriate measures must be taken to minimize impacts to the former WSSC buildings.
 Any changes to the road cross section may require elevating the roadway out of the floodplain and reconstructing the stream channel upstream and downstream.